Father1993/Father1993/README.md

 # Hello!

-A full-stack developer who loves making web technologies simple and convenient.
+I'm a full-stack developer who loves making web technologies simple and user-friendly.
-It's important to me that software doesn't create headaches, but helps people — quickly, clearly, and effectively.
+It's important to me that software doesn't create headaches, but rather helps people—quickly, clearly, and effectively.

 ---